The best museums in New York State in September 2025

 New York, NY

-The Museum of Arts and Design ( MAD ), based in Manhattan , New York City , collects, displays, and interprets objects that document contemporary and historic innovation in craft, art, and design.
-In its exhibitions and educational programs, the Museum celebrates the creative process through which m
+The Museum of Arts and Design (MAD), located in Manhattan, New York City, is a unique institution that collects, displays, and interprets objects that document contemporary and historic innovation in craft, art, and design.
+This museum is dedicated to celebrating the creative process through which materials are crafted into works that enhance contemporary life.
+It provides a platform for the recognition of the craftsmanship of contemporary American artists.

 Cooper–hewitt, Smithsonian Design Museum